On the simulated kinematic distributions of heavy meson decays: Correcting kinematic distributions through reweighting

 The nonleptonic two-resonance decays discussed in Sec.~\ref{sec::nonlep} are slightly more complicated.
 Here, a two-dimensional reweighting with $\vec{v} = \{M_1^2,M_2^2\}$ is required and the weight is obtained by comparing Eqs.~\eqref{eq::simpledec2_nonlep} and \eqref{eq::evtgen_nonlep}:

 While the expression itself is less complex and does not involve non-trivial integrals, the weights are singular at $M^2 = (M_B - M_{R_2})^2$ and $\tilde{M}^2 = (M_B - M_{R_1})^2$.
-In practice no events are generated at these points as the EvtGen decay rate vanishes there.
+Sample weight distributions for three different $D^0$ decay modes are shown in Fig.~\ref{fig:DKstarRho_weights}.

+All three cases exhibit a tail of large weights, in particular for $D^0\rightarrow K^{\ast 0}\bar{K}^{\ast 0}$ and $D^0\rightarrow \rho^+\rho^-$ decays.
+The two symmetric cases feature longer tails, since both resonances are either heavier ($K^{\ast 0}\bar{K}^{\ast 0}$) or wider ($\rho^+\rho^-$) compared to the asymmetric case.
+Consequently, more events are generated in the problematic region.
+In practice, the large weights will lead to fluctuations and a signficant statistical uncertainty in the reweighted samples near the fake phase-space boundaries.